-This is the second part of a five-part series on why injuries occur in the food processing and how they can be prevented.
+This is the introduction for a five-part series on injuries and prevention strategies in the food processing and production industry.